Makugwe massacre: Background

 The Allied Democratic Forces are a Ugandan Islamist group who began an insurgency in 1996.
 It spread to the DRC and intensified during the 2010s.
 Their attacks in North Kivu include a massacre in Beni in 2016.
-During the late 2010s, they group forged close links to the Islamic State.
+During the late 2010s, the group forged close links to the Islamic State.
 They bombed a church in Kasindi, North Kivu on 15 January 2023.

 Attack

 On the evening of 22 January 2023, the Allied Democratic Forces killed between 17 and 24 people in Makugwe, a village near Beni, North Kivu, in the east of the Democratic Republic of the Congo.
 The massacre occurred at a bar; the insurgents also looted and set fire to several homes and shops, and kidnapped several people.
-Provincial deputy Saidi Balikwisha, who was in Makugwe during the attack, claimed the death toll to be 23 and stated at least 3 others are reported missing.
+Provincial deputy Saidi Balikwisha, who was in Makugwe during the attack, claimed the death toll to be 23 and stated at least 3 others were reported missing.
 On 23 January, Islamic State claimed responsibility for the attack.